compono/idibu-v3-api/webhooks/candidate.md

 ## Overview

-This webhooks faeeds data when a candidate profile is [created](http://v3-docs.idibu.com/article/289-uploading-candidates-article) or updated.
+This webhooks feeds data when a candidate profile is [created](http://v3-docs.idibu.com/article/289-uploading-candidates-article) or updated.
 You can use this webhook to:

 - synch candidates created in idibu with your system,
 - track any changes to their profiles,